sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 In this setup task, you will create a new VSTS account.

-1. Browse to [https://go.microsoft.com/fwlink/?LinkId=307137](https://go.microsoft.com/fwlink/?LinkId=307137).
+1. Sign into [visualstudio.com](https://go.microsoft.com/fwlink/?LinkId=307137).
 Enter your Microsoft Account credentials.

     ![Signing in to visualstudio.com](Images/vsts-signin-no-account.png "Signing into visualstudio.com")